galaxyproject/galaxy-hub/src/events/gccbosc2018/location/index.md

 **[Lucky Limo](http://www.besolucky.com/)**, *+1 503-254-0010*<br />
 Luxury ground transportation services with vehicles ranging from luxurious sedans and towncars to 33 passenger coach buses

+# Lunches are included with your GCC/BOSC-2018 registration!

+On each day of the event, lunches will be provided to registered GCC/BOSC-2018 attendees in the Reed College Commons Cafe.
+Lunches will be catered by the Reed College caterer,
+[Bon Appetit](http://reed.cafebonappetit.com/).
+The online form for conference registration will have a text-box for indicating any relevant dietary restrictions; the GCC/BOSC-2018 organizers will do their best to work with Reed Dining and Food Service to provide lunch options consistent with dietary restrictions indicated in the registration form.

 # Recommended pubs and restaurants near Reed: